Eutropios/WarMAC/README.md

 ## Installation

-WarMAC currently supports Python versions 3.9+.
-Support for Python 3.8 is planned.
+WarMAC currently supports Python versions 3.8+ and has experimental support for 3.12.

 ### To install via Pip